piotrlaczkowski/keras-data-processor/docs/layers_factory.md

 # 🏭 Preprocessing Layers Factory

-You can find all availble layers in the `PreprocessorLayerFactory` class:
+You can find all available layers in the `PreprocessorLayerFactory` class:

 ::: kdp.layers_factory.PreprocessorLayerFactory
     handler: python